 This strengthens that partnership feel.
 You’re not just looking to drive goals, you care about the individuals impacted by them.

+This is one of our customer retention strategies as well.
 Once you get started, there will be more points of contact added to the roster for both sides.
 A streamlined onboarding process will set the stage for the clear communication and seamless execution needed for a strong and long-lasting client relationship to form.
 During this process, you may want to:

 Treating your client like a business will make your relationship purely transactional (i.e., no relationship at all).
 Treating them like family leaves too much room for miscommunications and unmet expectations.